-Europe's longest gorge offers a spectacular journey through stunning scenery as well as the chance to see wild goats and wild flowers.
+Europe’s longest gorge is one of the most popular things to do in Crete as it offers a spectacular journey through stunning scenery as well as the chance to see wild goats and wild flowers.
 Start early to beat the heat and after a 6 hour challenging trek you are rewarded by finishing at the beach for a refreshing, much needed cooling dip and a cute taverna before catching the boat back around the coast.

 The popularity of Samaria Gorge means that it does get busy so if you want an easier, crowd free, gorge trek try Mili Gorge near Rethymnon where the winding track takes you through an old abandoned mill village, past tiny, cute churches and ends at a fabulously hospitable little taverna where the elderly owners offered us more free food than we could possibly eat.

-The legendary 3,500 year old Minoan palace of Knossos is known as the oldest city in Europe.
-Knossos has been reconstructed in places making it easier to imagine King Minas in his palace but it's still recommended to get a guide to show you around to bring the legend of the Minotaur to life and be wowed by tales of the Minoan's advanced civilization.
+The legendary 3,500 year old Minoan palace of Knossos is known as the oldest city in Europe and is one of the most popular things to do in Crete.
+Knossos has been reconstructed in places making it easier to imagine King Minas in his palace but it’s still recommended to get a guide to show you around to bring the legend of the Minotaur to life and be wowed by tales of the Minoan’s advanced civilization.

 Explore Spinalonga Island